Back to Course List

 The UEA partnership scheme has attracted national and international attention for its successful close inter-weaving of school and university-based work.
 It provides you with the opportunity to engage in the systematic study of theory and current good practice both in schools and in the School of Education and Lifelong Learning at UEA.

-The UEA PGCE programme has received a series of excellent grades in OFSTED inspections.
 In University League Tables, UEA has been consistently ranked as one of the top universities for student satisfaction (National Student Survey 2014), and we are ranked in the Top 15 in The Guardian University Guide (2015) and the Times and Sunday Times Good University Guide (2015).

 Work based in schools is spread across extensive placements in two of our partnership schools, which are located across the counties of Norfolk and Suffolk.
 This emphasis on practical teaching provides you with a broad range of teaching experience in different schools.